31 Must-Visit Nikko Attractions: Famous Sightseeing Spots You Can't Miss

 Meiji no Yakata

-Meiji no Yakata, a Western-style restaurant that still retains the atmosphere of the Meiji era, was built in the quiet Nikko Fudoson Park area as a cottage for American trading merchant, F.W.
-Horn, who introduced the electric gramophone to Japan for the first time.
-The restaurant offers Western cuisine in an elegant setting.
+Meiji no Yakata is a Western-style restaurant in the quiet Nikko Fudoson Park area.
+The building was originally constructed as a cottage for American trading merchant F.W.
+Horn, who introduced the electric gramophone to Japan.
+It retains the atmosphere of the Meiji era.